-• A network of parks, open spaces, and greenways throughout the community.
-As indicated above, the Comprehensive Plan identifies the revitalization of older neighborhoods through quality new development that includes a network of parks, open spaces, and greenways as a primary focus of land use within the community.
+• A network of parks, open spaces, and greenways throughout the community.7 As indicated above, the Comprehensive Plan identifies the revitalization of older neighborhoods through quality new development that includes a network of parks, open spaces, and greenways as a primary focus of land use within the community.
 According to the Comprehensive Plan, policies should be adopted which support compact, pedestrian-friendly development forms focused on mixed use.
 The Comprehensive Plan places a priority on redevelopment and reinvestment as opposed to greenfield development.
 The Westwood Neighborhood directly addresses these objectives by providing a compact, pedestrian-friendly mixed use development positioned directly adjacent to older single family residential developments within the community.
 In addition, the Project represents an infill development opportunity that takes advantage of existing public and private investments as opposed to a greenfield development approach that requires the extension of physical infrastructure and districts to accommodate new development.
 The infill approach to land development ensures the most efficient and effective utilization of tax dollars by realizing full utilization of existing infrastructure investments.
 B. Natural and Cultural Resources:

 The Comprehensive Plan recognizes the preservation and enhancement of the Town's rich natural and cultural resources for the future as a critical concern within the community.
-The creation and preservation of open space areas that establish a town-wide system of greenways is Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended September 2015 (page ii). identified as a goal of the Comprehensive Plan.
+The creation and preservation of open space areas that establish a town-wide system of greenways is 7 Town of Amherst Bicentennial Comprehensive Plan, Wallace Roberts & Todd, LLC, Amended February 2011 (page ii). ..
+0 / identified as a goal of the Comprehensive Plan.
 The Project Sponsor has designed the Westwood Neighborhood in consideration of this goal through incorporating open space areas, preserving existing environmental features and sustaining historical elements.
-The Westwood Project will include the preservation and permanent protection of approximately 81 acres of open space area, encompassing 47% of the Project Site.
+The Westwood Project will include the preservation and permanent protection of approximately 64 acres of open space area, encompassing 38% of the Project Site.
 In addition, the design of the integrated mixed use project reflects the effort made by the Project Sponsor and its consultants to carefully maintain existing areas of significant woodland and tree growth.
-The Ellicott Creek corridor, a jurisdictional federal wetland that includes an associated floodway, will remain entirely undisturbed and be complimented by the inclusion of a directly adjacent approximately 39-acre park area ("Westwood Park") including an approximately 6.5-acre lake that will be utilized for detention purposes as part of the stormwater management system for the Project.
+The Ellicott Creek corridor, a jurisdictional federal wetland that includes an associated floodway, will remain entirely undisturbed and be complimented by the inclusion of a directly adjacent approximately twenty three acre park area ("Westwood Park") including an approximately five acre lake that will be utilized for detention purposes as part of the stormwater management system for the Project.
+Lastly, the Project Sponsor recognized the existing Westwood Clubhouse as a potentially significant historical resource both in terms of its architectural styling and cultural background.
+Based on the recognition of the potential significance of the Clubhouse, the Westwood Project will sustain the original Clubhouse structure and incorporate the building into the overall development as an integral component of the Neighborhood Center that includes an approximate 1.2 acre public gathering and event space associated with the original Clubhouse.